ai2cm/fv3net/workflows/one_step_diags/README.rst

 A poetry micropackage for creating diagnostic report on the one-step jobs

+The module provides two functionalities: 1) processing one-step data in to a diagnostic dataset, and 2) generating plots from that data.

+The processing pipeline is called via the ``python -m one_step_diags`` module, while the report generation is called with ``python .one_step_diags/generate_report.py``

 **Usage**

 Entrypoints are provided for launching jobs locally or on Dataflow: